||Registry of biomedical companies:

 In the study of L. Wang et al., 2019, ITF (viz. inulin, FOS, GOS) supplementation with a large study meta-analysis of randomized-controlled trials concluded that four parameters used were measured for risk factors of T2DM, that is for glycemia: fasting blood glucose- FBG; glycosylated haemoglogin- HbA1c; fasting insulin- FINS and, homeostasis assessment-insulin resistance (HOMA-IR), significantly reduced by supplementation amongst individuals.

-According to Y. Zhang et al. (2012) a new location was found where the vitamin D receptor appears to bind directly to DNA and activate the gene MKP-1 which interferes with the lipopolysaccharide (LPS) triggered inflammatory cascade including a molecule, p38, leading to increases in IL-6 and TNF-alpha.
+According to Y. Zhang et al. (2012) a new location was found where the vitamin D receptor appears to bind directly to DNA and activate the gene MKP-1 which interferes with the lipopolysaccharide (LPS) triggered inflammatory cascade, leading to decreased IL-6 and TNF-alpha.
 In another study by M. Flores (2005) vitamin D can mediate low-intensity, chronic inflammation and insulin resistance in T2DM by down-regulating the production of pro-inflammatory cytokines, IL-6 and TNF-alpha; it also has been mentioned that for the characteristic inflammatory cascade tissue resistance results in the fat, liver and muscle.

 Pharmacological Drug Discovery.